vippsas/dotnet-sdk/README.md

 #### Response

-All response objects have a property called RawResponse that contains the RawResponse in the form of a JsonObject.
+All response objects have a property called RawResponse that contains the response in the form of a JsonObject.

 ##### RawResponse example